DhruvModi1605/customer_quality_prediction/README.md

  requirements.txt: This file has all the required standard python packages used in building this project

 ---------------------------------------------------------------------------------------------
-''' Codes '''
+ codes
 ---------------------------------------------------------------------------------------------

  modeling_functions.py: A python file having all the functions which were used repeatledly during Modelling this project.
 Below are the functions.

 	1. get_cross_table: function returns a cross-table of feature w.r.t the target variable
 	2. plot_boxplot: Function to plot the box-plot
 	3. correlation: function to remove one of the highly correlated (threshold) column
 	4. chi2_test: function to perform the chi2 test
 	5. krushkal_wallis_test:Function which performs features selection test: Krushal Wallis on input Categorical and numeric output data
 	6. train_classification_model: Function to iterate over classification models and obtain results
 	7. train_regression_model: Function to iterate over Regression models and obtain results
 	8. get_decile_wise_distribution(dataframe, target_var): Functions helps in visualizing percentage of class 1 (responded) in each bucket of deciles
 	9. get_optimal_cutoff: Getting Optimal cut-off for Model outpu
 	10. get_confusion_matrix: Get confusion matix and Precision, Recall at cut_off
 	11. plot_prediction_interval: Function to plot prediction interval for regression outputs
 	12. calculate_psi_continuous: PSI (Population stability Index:) Function to compare two distributions and to see if population is stable.

  Below flow to be followed sequentially.